avivmag/Reactor-And-Thread-Per-Client-Frameworks/README.md

 In this assignment we've made sure that side effects from parallelizing threads would never occur, all the while trying to reach the best performance available.

 ## Callback
-Another notable mechanism we used is callbacks.
+Another notable mechanism we used is callback.
 We used callbacks to send responds to the client for a message the server received.

-The development of this framework was done in pairs as part of an assignment in "Systems Programming" course at Ben-Gurion University in the begining of 2016.

-A detailed description of the framework and the implementation and the Bluffer game can be found in the assignment desciption attached - section 2, 3 and 4 and on the links below.

 ## Getting Started
 ### Prerequisites